microsoft/CNTK/bindings/python/doc/sequence.rst

 One of the most exciting areas in deep learning is the powerful idea of recurrent neural networks (RNNs).
 RNNs are in some ways the Hidden Markov Models of the deep learning world.
-They are networks with loops in them and they allow us to model the current state given the result of a previous state.
+They are networks that process variable length sequences using a fixed set of parameters.
+Therefore they have to learn to summarize all the observations in the input sequence into a finite dimensional state, predict the next observation using that state and transform their current state and the observed input into their next state.
 In other words, they allow information to persist.
 So, while a traditional neural network layer can be thought of as having data flow through as in the figure on the left below, an RNN layer can be seen as the figure on the right.